prachityagi13/Registration-form/README.md

 <h1>Registration form</h1>
-This is a responsive form using HTML,CSS.
+This is a responsive site using HTML,CSS.